nkhine/iTools-Documentation/itools/ical.rst

 =====================

 An ical file follow a strict organization.
 It is composed by a main element called icalendar object.
 This element contains a few properties and components.
 These components contain themselves several properties and sometimes inner components.
-The properties are composed by a name, a value, and some optionnal parameters.
+The properties are composed by a name, a value, and some optional parameters.
 Below is a simple example:

 .. code-block:: none